Reading, Creativity and Dreaming the (Im)possible

 Empower Girls in Rwanda Through Literature.

-Support our third cohort of Her Voice Matters participants in 2021.
+Support our fourth cohort of Her Voice Matters (HVM) participants and our newest initiative - The Ignite Program!

 The impact of Covid 19 on our Girls

 Covid 19 impacted everyone in the world in various ways, as an organisation we have also been hit but we had to find ways to continue impacting our community since the work that we are doing should not stop.

 Through the recently concluded writing competition, we noticed that some of our girls had to undergo difficulties that in most cases would pull them to fall into temptation that would ruin their lives due to poverty and hunger in some cases.

 One girl said and I quote :” Personally, I struggled with several challenges due to COVID-19.
 During lockdown, my parents had to stop their business activity, which our family survived on.
 Because my parents weren’t able to work, we faced the issue of food scarcity.
 I spent some days without eating.
 Not having food to eat was extremely difficult, so much so that I will never forget this period in my life.”